 December 2015-January 2016

-First impression of Naples is it’s quite grotty with a raw grungy feel; not that I mind this at all.
+First impression of Naples is it’s quite grotty with a raw grungy feel, not that I mind this at all.

-As Italy’s 3rd largest city and apparently, one of the most corrupt in the country, everyone works with only cash here and rarely with credit cards.
+As Italy’s 3rd largest city and apparently one of the most corrupt in the country, everyone works with only cash here and rarely with credit cards.
 Apparently, not many people pay taxes in Naples.

-During the several busy trips to the Immigration Office in Naples for reasons explained below, sight-seeing was lacking.
-Although subsequent trips, proved great for strolling through the city and enjoying Italy’s coffee culture.
-And of course pizza…Naples, the city where pizza was born.
+During the several busy trips to the Immigration Office in Naples for reasons explained later, sight-seeing isn’t the first priority.
+Although subsequent trips proved great for strolling through the city and enjoying Italy’s coffee culture, and of course pizza.
+Naples, the city where pizza was born.

 The seafront promenade from Santa Lucia to Mergellina is a popular Sunday stroll for locals.

 As with other cities around the globe, these padlocks signify true love-knots in modern times.

-This medieval castle erected in 1279 still stands proud in front the city hall and Piazza Municipio.
+This medieval castle erected in 1279 still stands proud in front of the city hall and Piazza Municipio.